 This has been pronounced, as you can see in this chart of the six-month rolling correlation coefficient between the DXY and oil prices — which has moved from net negative correlation to a much more unstable correlation.

 It wouldn’t be shocking to see the relationship between the two completely change in the future.
-In fact, some anticipate that the inverse relationship may completely flip.
-It is entirely possible that there will be a direct correlation between the U.S. Dollar and oil prices in the future.
-The U.S. now has significant influence over the price of oil globally.
+Some anticipate that the inverse relationship may completely flip.
+There may be a direct correlation between the U.S. Dollar and oil prices in the future.
+The U.S. now has a significant influence over the price of oil globally.
 Given the rising production levels in the United States, it is now in a stronger position than it used to be as far as the oil markets are concerned.